Self-Care For The Modern Man

 Cleansing and moisturising twice a day is one of the best ways to get started, and can make a huge difference to your skin.
 Once you’re comfortable with that, you can start to add in other products to help with specific skin concerns.
 An exfoliator, toner, eye cream, or a face mask can be an excellent next step to elevate your routine.

 Build Your Beard & Shave Routine

 Taking care of your facial hair is one of the easiest ways to look more groomed and gain a massive confidence boost.
-If you usually give your beard a once-over with a disposable razor and leave it at that, you’ll be surprised at how great some extra steps like a post-shave balm, shaving cream, or beard oil can feel.
+If you usually give your beard a once-over with a disposable razor and leave it at that, you’ll be surprised at how great some extra steps (if you want to add them) like a post-shave balm, shaving cream, or beard oil can feel.